 Giving Up Control

-Bloggers – every time you become dependent on another platform for one aspect of your business, you are giving up a lot of your own power.
+Entrepreneurs – every time you become dependent on another platform for one aspect of your business, you are giving up a lot of your own power.
 This is clearly a very dangerous road to walk.

 This is why I have always been so against relying on Google to send you traffic, or depending on a platform like Adsense to make you money.
 These are not your platforms, and these companies are not your friends.
 You can not control them.
 In one night, the company could completely change things, or even ban you from the platform completely.